New hire onboarding: don’t underestimate its importance

 - Accountability – Who in your organization owns the onboarding process?

 - Administration – How is your onboarding program being administered today?

-Craig Huntley, Click’s Vice President of Business Development, says onboarding isn’t limited to just administrative paperwork.
+Michelle Graham, Click’s Director of Communications, says onboarding isn’t limited to just administrative paperwork.
 In fact, it’s one of the biggest misconceptions about onboarding.
 “New hire onboarding is the process a person goes through when they join an enterprise on the payroll.”
-He says the process does include the paperwork (of course), but there’s so much more that the onboarding process entails:
+She says the process does include the paperwork (of course), but there’s so much more that the onboarding process entails:

 - technology provisioning